 "Oh no!," Theresa barked, "She's more that just shy!
 She's socially awkward.
 I looked right at her and she won't even say 'hello!'
 She's weird."

 "Show me an artist that isn't socially awkward!"
 I began with a little levity, but I felt I couldn't let Theresa get away with her loudmouth, unwarranted condemnation of someone who I felt was doing a pretty good job — and wasn't there to defend herself.
-"Kathy happens to be doing a very job on the ad she took over.
+"Kathy happens to be doing a very good job on the ad she took over.
 She knows what she's doing and she needs no supervision anymore.
 Sure, she's quiet, but she's there to do a job and she is doing that job."
 I concluded my defense of Kathy by adding, "Besides, Theresa...
 I don't say 'hello' to you either."

 Theresa laughed nervously and promptly changed the subject.